ryankellyongh/BERDO-Analysis/README.md

 The app will return the building’s priority level, score, and explanation.

-Important Note The BERDO Building Priority Calculator is a screening tool for analysis purposes.
+**Important Note:** The BERDO Building Priority Screening Tool is for analytical screening purposes only.
 It is not an official City of Boston BERDO compliance determination.

 ## Author